How to repurpose a white paper by creating a landing page

 “Ask for the minimum information you need,” advises Levison.
 “The more you ask for, the more people you’ll turn off.”

-This white paper’s sponsor was seeking to generate B2B leads for corporate sales of its mobile apps, so a registration form was a must.
+This white paper was intended to generate leads, so a registration form was a must.

 Even so, the form on this page is minimalist.
-It asks six questions: name, company name, e-mail, phone, number of employees, and country.
+It asks just six questions:

 Notice there’s nothing about mailing address, which is one of my pet peeves.